HoGentTIN/linux-training-hogent/modules/package_management_debian/030-content.md

-## deb package management

-### about deb
+## about deb

 Most people use `apt` or `apt-get` (APT = Advanced Package Tool) to manage their Debian/Ubuntu family of Linux distributions.
 Both are a front end for `dpkg` and are themselves a back end for *synaptic* and other graphical tools.

+## dpkg

+You could use `dpkg -i` to install a package and `dpkg -r` to remove a package, but you\'d have to manually download the packge and keep track of dependencies.
+Using `apt-get` or `apt` is much easier (see below).

 ### dpkg -l

 The low level tool to work with `.deb` packages is `dpkg`.
 Among other things, you can use `dpkg` to list all installed packages on a Debian server.

 ```console
 student@debian:~$ dpkg -l | wc -l